- Emergency Management

 Disaster Supply Kit

-Things You Will Need if You Stay Home
+Things You Will Need if You Stay Home - Be One Week Ready!

-All Americans should have basic supplies on hand to survive for at least three days if an emergency occurs.
+All Americans should have basic supplies on hand to survive for at least one week if an emergency occurs.
 Here is a checklist of some basic items that every emergency supply kit should include.
 It is important that individuals review this list and consider where they live and the unique needs of their family in order to create an emergency supply kit that will meet these needs.
 Individuals should also consider having at least two emergency supply kits; one full kit at home and smaller portable kits in their workplace, vehicle or other places they spend time.

 Items may be stored in a: